xingyuanzhao-project/UMN-ODIM-Data-Cleaning/report.md

 ### Materials
-- A final table, with the victim as the unit
+- A table, with the victim as the unit
 - Scraped PDFs arranged by working progress
 - 4 out of 5 regions are annotated